parashar7781/Portfolio/README.md

-# 💼 Reetu Gupta - Developer Portfolio
+# 💼 Partha Parashar - Developer Portfolio

 A sleek and professional personal portfolio website built using HTML, Tailwind CSS, and JavaScript.
 It showcases my skills, projects, and resume as a frontend and MERN stack developer.